 Degradation assessment using PVlib.
 Switch in paradigm from assessing a limited amount of data of high quality (typically lab data) to assessing a very large amount of data of lower quality (monitoring data).

-LINE OF WORK: Monitoring data filtering and Quality Control (QC)
+POTENTIAL FUTURE TASK: Monitoring data filtering and Quality Control (QC)

 Monitoring data filtering and Quality Control (QC); Jonathan Leloux, Penka Georgieva, Zlatica Marinkovic, Sascha Lindig